-Most employers allow employees to be accompanied at redundancy "at risk" or consultation meetings by a colleague or trade union representative although there is no legal obligation to do so, it's good practice.
-If you aren't told that you can be accompanied at an "at risk" meeting, then ask.
+Most employers allow employees to be accompanied at redundancy "at risk" or consultation meetings by a colleague or trade union representative.
+Although there is no legal obligation to do so, it is good practice.
+If your employer does not say that you can be accompanied at an "at risk" meeting, then ask.
 If your employer's notes are inconsistent with your own (or your companion's), ask your employer to put a copy of your notes on file.